 Can I enter the program with a Bachelor’s degree?

-Yes, we accept students with a Bachelor’s degree earned and noted on official transcript before the start of admit semester.
+Yes, we accept students with a Bachelor’s degree earned and noted on the official transcript before the start of the admit semester.

 Do you offer online courses?